Tekken (1990 film)

 Tekken (鉄拳) is a 1990 Japanese film directed by Junji Sakamoto.
 It stars Takeshi Yamato, Bunta Sugawara and Karen Kirishima.

 Plot

 The plot centers around a young ex-prisoner who takes up boxing (tekken is Japanese for "clenched fist").

 Awards

 Bunta Sugawara won a Hochi Film Award for Best Actor for his performance.

 Other uses

-This film has no relation to the Tekken video game series or the video game based 2010 film counterpart, even using the same name.
-Another version was released in 2009.
+This film has no relation to the Tekken video game series or the video game based 2009 film counterpart, despite using the same name.